nhioe/nhioe/README.md

 University of Waterloo - Computer Science

-Actively seeking software engineering opportunities.
+Looking for software engineering opportunities!

 ### Connect with me!